tiagosr/SLAPPER/README.md

-# SLAPPER
+# SLAPPER - Solving Legal Arguments with Powerful Planet Extermination Resources

-Solving Legal Arguments with Powerful Planet Extermination Resources - Pick a friend, a pet peeve, then watch him defend his puny planet's existence with those tiny ships against your huge dreadnought-class planet destroyer.
+Pick a friend, a pet peeve, then watch them defend their puny planet's existence with those tiny ships against your huge dreadnought-class planet destroyer.

+Or tear through your friend's enormous dumb spaceship with nimble action.